Early Life in India

 The family appear to have been well-connected; amongst their family friends they included Louis George Mylne, the Bishop of Bombay.
 At some point, probably whilst still a child, Olive met Archibald Mackirdy, a Scottish born banker’s son fourteen years older than her, and her future husband.

-Out of all her family, it is her grandmother Harriet that had the greatest impact on Olive.
+Her grandmother Harriet was an important influence on Olive.
 Prior to marriage, she had been a Sinclair, and it would seem she possessed a great pride for her connection to the famous Scottish family that she passed on to her relatives – both her daughter Jessie and granddaughter Olive named one of their children after the clan, and the latter drew regular attention to her Sinclair ancestors on many occasions.
 Harriet also appears to be the most likely source of Olive’s Asian heritage (see Ancestry).

 Harriet was an impressive philanthropist, having as many as thirty schools for girls and women in India under her charge.
 Olive as a tiny child accompanied her grandmother to these schools and would often teach ‘quite old women’ to make their letters using a wooden slate and reed pen.
 Coming from such a philanthropic family, it is unsurprising that Olive developed an interest in the lives of the poor and performing charity work.
 As a child she helped collect money for Dr. Barnardo's Homes.
 Circulars from Barnardo’s, as well as Dr Müller's Orphanages, captured her imagination with highly romanticised images of poverty in Britain.